More than half of Covid-19 fines given to under-25s

 Almost 8,000 fixed penalty notices have been issued by An Garda Síochána for breaches of Covid-19 regulations.

-Those who have been fined are overwhelming under the age of 35 and male.
+Those who have been fined are overwhelmingly under the age of 35 and male.

 Three quarters (75 per cent) of those who have been fined are men and the rest are women.
 More than half (53 per cent) are between the ages of 18 and 25 and a further 24 per cent are between the ages of 26 and 35.